 - 28 ounces crushed or diced tomatoes

 - Lay brisket in the slow cooker.
-If didn’t sear the meat, the season it with the garlic salt now.
+If you didn’t sear the meat, then season it with the salt & pepper now.

 - Cook HIGH 4-5 hours or LOW 8-10.